 CDA 3103: From instructor course appraisals, students seem to be deficient in algorithmic process, basic logic and programming skills.
 These deficiencies need to be addressed in introductory CS courses.

 CDA 4101: From instructor course appraisals, additional course outcomes need to be added on hardware (familiarity on I/O devices).
+Ignore

 CNT 4713: No change is needed on the course outcomes or syllabus.